Harald-U/istio-on-minikube-handson/docs/exercise5.md

 First "reset" your configuration:

 ```
-$ kubectl apply -f samples/bookinfo/networking/virtual-service-all-v1.yaml
+kubectl apply -f samples/bookinfo/networking/virtual-service-all-v1.yaml
-$ kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
+kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
 ```

 We have used the second configuration before: user jason uses v2 of Reviews, everybody else uses v1.

-Now create a fault injection rule to send an HTTP abort for user jason:
+Now create a fault injection rule to send an **HTTP abort for user jason**:

 ```
-$ kubectl apply -f samples/bookinfo/networking/virtual-service-ratings-test-abort.yaml
+kubectl apply -f samples/bookinfo/networking/virtual-service-ratings-test-abort.yaml
 ```

-If you test the application as user jason now, you will see the error "Ratings service is currently unavailable".
+If you test the application as **user jason** now, you will see the error "Ratings service is currently unavailable".

 This is a simple example for resiliency: there is nothing you can do about the service being unavailable but your users get comprehensible information and not a cryptic error code.

 ![HTTP Abort](../images/http_abort.png)